The Delivery Address is the address pointing to ImageEngine which you’ll use in your <img>

 Setting Up a Custom Delivery Address with HTTPS

-Note: Before starting the process to add a Delivery Address, make sure you have access to your DNS provider so you can add CNAME records for a validation certificate and the delivery address.
+- Before starting to add a Delivery Address, ensure you have access to your DNS provider so you can add CNAME records for a validation certificate and the delivery address.

-Your custom Delivery Address will NOT be ready to serve traffic until the following steps is completed and verified.
+- Your custom Delivery Address will NOT be ready to serve traffic until the following steps are completed and display "enabled" in the interface.

-Enable HTTPS by Adding Validation Record to DNS
+Enable HTTPS by Adding a Validation Record to DNS

 A typical certificate validation record looks like this: